-In the statement of this theorem, all the past and futures are taken with respect to $\overline{M}$.
-Anti de Sitter spaces do not satisfy the hypothesis of this result.
-However, any deformation of anti de Sitter space times which fails to produce a null line and satisfy all these hypothesis always produce time delay with respect to anti de Sitter itself.
-This follows from the fact anti de Sitter admits pairs of point $p$ and $q$ connected by null geodesics which lies in $M$, but any of such deformation move these geodesics to the boundary $\dot{M}$.
+In the statement of this theorem, all the past and future sets are taken with respect to $\overline{M}$.

+It should be mentioned that Anti de Sitter spaces do not satisfy the hypothesis of this result.
+However, any deformation of them which fails to produce a null line and satisfy all these hypothesis always produce time delay with respect to anti de Sitter itself.
+This follows from the fact anti de Sitter space times admits pairs of point $p$ and $q$ connected by null geodesics which lies in $M$, but any of such deformation will move these geodesics to the boundary $\dot{M}$.
 The boundary is not changed for this geometry by the conformal transformation.
-Thus, the race between two null geodesics joining $p$ and $q$ is favored by the geodesic of the boundary once the deformation takes place.
-This may be interpreted that in these perturbations of anti de Sitter space, there is a time delay with respect of the anti de Sitter space itself \cite{gaowald}.
+Thus, the race between two null geodesics joining $p$ and $q$ is favored by the geodesic of the boundary, once the deformation takes place.
+It may be said that for these deformations of anti de Sitter space, there is a time delay with respect of the anti de Sitter space itself \cite{gaowald}.

-Another important feature of the Galloway theorem \ref{gw2} is that it is the technical detail fundamental for the Penrose-Sorkin-Woolgar positive mass theorem \cite{sorokin}.
-The authors of \cite{sorokin} in fact realize that these theorem can be proved for more general theories than GR if the underlying space time is such that certain focusing conditions for null geodesics such as the ones described in \cite{tippler}-\cite{borde} are satisfied.
-These focusing conditions are chosen such that geodesics develop conjugate points and the existence of a null line is then avoided.
+The results presented here are technical details that play an important role for the Penrose-Sorkin-Woolgar positive mass theorem \cite{sorokin}.
+The authors \cite{sorokin} in fact realize that this theorem can be proved for more general theories than GR if the underlying space time if certain focusing conditions for null geodesics such as \cite{tippler}-\cite{borde} are satisfied.
+These focusing conditions are chosen in order to assure that null lines are absent.
 More general conditions have been found in \cite{galloway1}-\cite{galloway2}.
 These conditions involve non local quantities constructed in terms of the curvature such as

 with $c_\Lambda>0$.
 It can be shown that if these quantities are not divergent, which in particular implies that a light traveller never finds an asymptotic exponential grow of the form $R_{\mu\nu}k^\mu k^\nu\sim -e^{c\xi}$, then given some suitable initial conditions the presence of conjugate points may be insured, regardless the underlying gravity theory.
 We refer the reader to the original references, and to \cite{nova1}-\cite{nova3} for more information about this focusing conditions and for further applications.